cy6erlem0n/backdoor/disclaimer.md

-# Disclaimer
+# 📜 Disclaimer

-# This software is created for educational purposes only.
-It is intended to demonstrate concepts of networking, file handling, and system interaction.
-I, as the developer, do not condone or support any illegal use of this tool.
-#
+This software is provided for **educational and ethical penetration testing** purposes only.

+It is intended to demonstrate key cybersecurity concepts such as:
+- Networking
+- Remote shell communication
+- File and input handling
+- Keystroke monitoring

+---

+**❗ Illegal or malicious use of this tool is strictly forbidden.**

+By using this software, you agree that:
-# You are solely responsible for how you use this code.
-Any misuse, unauthorized deployment, or malicious activity involving this tool is strictly prohibited and the responsibility lies entirely with the user.
+- You are solely responsible for any actions taken with the code
+- The author does **not condone** or **support** unethical use
+- The author assumes **no liability** for damages or legal consequences resulting from misuse